Other Key Car and Car Engine Components

 So again, why do I care if the noise goes away within 30 seconds?

-Here’s why:
+Here’s why: IN STAFFORD

 The carmakers look at how much electricity the car will ever need and then install an alternator that can provide 10-15% more energy than that number just to be safe.
-So let’s say that when you’re coming home from Seattle on a dark rainy night, this is your time of maximum electrical need.
+So let’s say that when you’re coming home from STAFFORD on a dark rainy night, this is your time of maximum electrical need.
 At this time of maximum need, to run your defroster, wipers, lights, radio, ignition system, fuel pump, on-board computers, etc. it takes 88 amps.
 This is why your car came equipped with a 100 amp alternator.
 If you have a slipping belt that announced itself by that squealing noise that you only heard for the first 30 seconds or so after you started your engine, your alternator will only be able to produce 60-70 amps.
 This slight slippage will not be enough to make a squealing noise, but it will result in the battery being chronically undercharged since the battery will supply the rest of the electrical energy needed to get you home.
 The slippage also produces heat that can harm the front alternator bearing and damage the drive belt.

 The next time you start your car the alternator will have to produce more energy than ever to make up the electrical loss of the slipping belt.
 A chronically undercharged battery will also go bad before a fully charged battery, a process called sulphation.
 So here is another important point: A battery that is defective or chronically undercharged from a slipping belt causes the alternator to work overtime, and will result in premature alternator failure.
 It’s also true that a weak alternator will result in an undercharged battery which can lead to early failure of the battery, which stresses the alternator further.

-The bottom line is this:
+The bottom line is this: IN STAFFORD

 When you hear a belt squeal, get it fixed even if the noise goes away right away.
 The condition is still hurting the longevity of your battery and alternator.
 When retensioning a slipping belt, the battery should always be tested.
 When replacing an alternator, the battery should always be tested.
 If you’ve been told your battery is weak, replace it even though it may still start your car for a few months.
 Your alternator will thank you.
 At Mobile Mechanics Stafford district always make sure all these items are considered and tested when doing electrical work.